17 Fascinating Facts About Mt. Everest

 For centuries, 29,035-foot Mt.
 Everest has captured the human imagination.
 First, it was considered sacred by the Nepalese who lived at its base.
 Later, when the British discovered it to be the highest point in the world, it took on a whole new meaning for people of every nation.
 As with all superlatives—the longest river, the biggest wave, the steepest rock face—the tallest mountain has since attracted hordes of mountaineers who are driven by the desire to stand on top of the world.

-This month marks the 60th anniversary of British climber Sir Edmund Hillary's first ascent of Mt.
-Everest, which he claimed with his Sherpa guide Tenzing Norgay on May 29, 1953.
+British climber Sir Edmund Hillary climbed the first ascent of Mt.
+Everest of his Sherpa guide Tenzing Norgay on May 29, 1953.
 The mountain has changed a lot since then.
 Nowadays, hundreds of mountaineers flock to Everest every spring, to take advantage of a brief 'window' of good weather between winter storms and the spring monsoons.
 They pay thousands of dollars, sacrifice months of their lives and risk death in pursuit of a fleeting moment above it all.

 But despite the intense scrutiny, and the vast resources humans put into climbing Mt.
 Everest, it's still a mystery to much of the world.
 Few can comprehend just how little oxygen there is in the final 3,000 feet, an area that mountaineers call the "Death Zone" because nothing lives in its thin air, which can kill even the best-prepared climber.
 It's hard, too, to imagine the tons of garbage that litter the mountain, or to understand why fossilized sea creatures are embedded in the stone at its lofty summit.
 And its frozen flanks also harbor a few deeper mysteries that nobody's been able to solve.